-[GRAPHIC] filed under cover of Form SE on February 15, 1994
+[GRAPHIC] filed under cover of Form SE on February 15, 1994 on or about March 4, 1994

 Security Ownership of Officers and Directors

 The table below reflects the numbers of common shares beneficially owned by the directors, the named officers, and all directors and executive officers of the corporation as a group as of January 31, 1994.
 It also reflects the number of equivalent stock units held by non-employee directors under the Abbott Laboratories Non-Employee Directors' Fee Plan described on page 10 and by K. F. Austen under the consulting agreement described on page 10.